learn-co-students/module-2-code-challenge-round-1-atlanta-ds-091619-dsc-module-2-round-1-code-challenge-1571061761/README.md

 ```

-### Pagination
+### Processing All The Data

 2. Get the same information for the first **151** Pokemon as a list of dictionaries ordered by Pokemon ID.
 Print the first and last elements of the list.
-(Hint: Use pagination) Your output should save the list to a variable and look like this:
+Your output should save the list to a variable and look like this:

 ```
 [{'id': 1,